 We accept most household paints: latex or oil, interior or exterior, metal paint and primer, and aerosol paint cans.
 Paint cans can be empty, partially-full or full.
-Paint must be collected from your vehicle by a staff member; there is no public drop-off.
+Paint must be screened and collected from your vehicle by a staff member; there is no public drop-off.

 We CANNOT accept craft paints, adhesives, grout, or roofing tar.
-See Options for Other Types of Recyclables for suggestions as to where you can take household hazardous waste items that we are unable to.
+See Options for Other Types of Recyclables for suggestions as to where you can take those items.